claudiobentodala/WEBTECH/README.md

 ## 🛠️ Technologies Used

 - HTML5 & CSS3
-- JavaScript (or Vue.js if applicable)
+- JavaScript
-- [Add any framework/library used — e.g., Bootstrap, Tailwind CSS]
-- [Add backend tech if applicable — e.g., Node.js, PHP, Firebase, etc.]

 ## 🚀 How to Run the Project

 1. acess this project:
-   <a href="https://claudiobentodala.github.io/WEBTECH/" >click on me</a>
+   <a href="https://claudiobentodaladev.github.io/WEBTECH/" >click on me</a>